Dutch vs. German: 10 Similarities and Differences

 Summing Up: Dutch vs. German: 10 Similarities and Differences

-Exploring the similarities and differences between Dutch and German reveals the rich tapestry of the Germanic language family.
+The similarities and differences between Dutch and German show their Germanic roots.